Code-Institute-Submissions/the_game/README.md

 and successfully.
 As I write this, I am waiting for a friend of a friend to call with additional advice.
 I am really concerned but there is part of me that is extremely excited that I will be good at JavaScript in the not too distant future.

 Another 4 hours testing snippets of code in the console with google inspect tool and no results.
 Checking code with checkers it's a May Bank Holiday Monday but not in UK this year due to change then VE Day celebrations due to happen on Friday.
 However
-I'm stuck in the mud I have gone over all old course material and unfortunately it doesn't give me the answers to what I require.
-I have had feedback from a friend who is talented but secretive in JavaScript and won’t help me.
+I'm stuck in my tracks, I have gone over all old course material and unfortunately it doesn't give me the answers to what I require.
+I have had feedback from a friend who is talented but secretive in JavaScript and won’t help me due to secrecy.
 I'm now wondering what to do now.
-In all honesty I am at a position where I think I should just submit the assignment and hope for the best.
+In all honesty I am at a position where I think I should just submit the assignment and hope for the best but that is against my better judgement.
 In my head I know what I'm doing - in practise nothing coming from my hard work.

 I understand the learning process comes from research but a little confused as I have researched a lot of wrong information and